Plungar: History

 In 1870 Plungar was a village and civil parish, and part of the district of Bingham.
 Parish area was 1310 acre with a population of 251, and 59 houses.
 At the time a Wesleyan chapel was recorded.

 Several Plungar children were educated at a free school in Barkestone.
 It had two rooms with a school house for a master and mistress.
 By 1830 the school had taught 14 children from Barkestone and 12 from Plungar, chosen by parish churchwardens.
 The lord of the manor was the Duke of Rutland.
 The population in 1830 was 280, including seven farmers, two tailors, two shoemakers, a bricklayer, a shopkeeper, a blacksmith, a wheelwright, a lace maker, an auctioneer, and the landlord of The Anchor public house.
 It also housed a parish curate and a gentleman.

 Oilfield

-An oilfield was discovered at the village at the end of 1953 by the Anglo-Iranian Oil Company (BP from 1954).
-This was the first onshore UK oilfield to be discovered since the war.
+An oilfield was discovered at the village in October 1953 by the Anglo-Iranian Oil Company (BP from 1954).
+This was the first onshore UK oilfield to be discovered since the end of World War Two.
+Oil was discovered at a depth of 2817 ft and commercial production commenced in 1956.
+In 1958, UK onshore oil was 80,000 tons, mostly from Eakring and Plungar.